Looking at the sun through binoculars or a telescope can cause permanent eye damage within seconds.

 What happens to the eyes when looking at the sun with binoculars?

-Staring at the sun with binoculars?
+Looking at the sun with binoculars?
 Bad idea.
 Although the sun is 93 million miles from our planet earth, the sun’s extremely powerful radiation is quite damaging to the structures in our eyes.
 Doctors advise never to look at the sun even with naked eyes, let alone with binoculars.
 But despite all the cautionary advice, there are bound to be a few people who still try to stare at the sun with naked eyes.
 Or worse – through binoculars.

 Why is it dangerous to look at the sun with binoculars?